 ‘Acerbic, witty, chatty, contemporary, demotic, accessible; Hoagland… wrote with humour, with irony, and with enormous humanity — his poetry is uncompromising, unsentimental and also deeply compassionate.’ – Hilary Menos, The Friday Poem,

 America’s Tony Hoagland was known for provocative poems which interrogate human nature and contemporary culture with an intimate and wild urgency, located somewhere between outrage, stand-up comedy, and grief.
 The poems in his final collection Turn Up the Ocean examine with an unflinching eye and mordant humour the reality of living and dying in a time and culture that conspire to erase our inner lives.

-Castaway poet Suzannah Evans chose ‘Gorgon’ by the late Tony Hoagland from his final collection Turn Up the Ocean as one of her three poems to take to a desert island.
+In August 2022, castaway poet Suzannah Evans chose ‘Gorgon’ from Turn Up the Ocean as one of her three poems to take to a desert island.
 She chose it for this feature in The Friday Poem for its ‘empathy, bravery and hope’.
 The poem was reproduced in full.

 ‘The poem’s message is an urgent one, and to me it feels galvanising, emboldening.
 It’s very difficult to go on looking at the world at the moment, as the planet melts and those in charge fail, yet again, to apply the measures they could.
 But if we can remain empathetic as things get darker, then perhaps that is enough.
 Perhaps there is a shred of hope in that.’ – Suzannah Evans, on Tony Hoagland’s poem ‘Gorgon’